TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 6/John 6.4.md

 ---

-Now the passover, the feast of the Jews, was at hand.
+Now the Passover, the feast of the Jews, was at hand.